Authing/eslint-plugin-authing-nestjs/README.md

     // Each DTO field must have a class validator
     // There must be at least 2 class validators for a DTO with IsOptional
-    // For nestd DTO，Type and ValidateNested must appear at the same time 'authing-nestjs/use_class_validator_to_dto': 'warn',
+    // For nested DTO，Type and ValidateNested must appear at the same time 'authing-nestjs/use_class_validator_to_dto': 'warn',

     // ... more